zeek/zeek-docs/scripts/base/frameworks/input/readers/raw.zeek.rst

    Event that is called when a process created by the raw reader exits.

-   :name: name of the input stream.
+   :param name: name of the input stream.

-   :source: source of the input stream.
+   :param source: source of the input stream.

-   :exit_code: exit code of the program, or number of the signal that forced
+   :param exit_code: exit code of the program, or number of the signal that forced
               the program to exit.

-   :signal_exit: false when program exited normally, true when program was
+   :param signal_exit: false when program exited normally, true when program was
                 forced to exit by a signal.